nest-desktop/nest-desktop/docs/user/usage-advance/activity-chart-graph.rst

 The chart graph contains graphical panels organized in vertical stacks.
 Chart panels are introduced specifically to explore the network activity by mouse interaction.
-The simulation produces two different types of data sets.
+The simulation produces two different types of data sets:
 Spike events (recorded by :bdg:`spike recorder`) contain times and sender ids whereas analog signals contain continuous quantities from the recording devices (:bdg:`voltmeter` or :bdg:`multimeter`).

 .. seeAlso::